MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program.md

 When the user clicks on **Learn more and sign up**, they will be taken to the HUP webpage (https://aka.ms/huplearnmore) where they can learn more about the program and sign up for it if they would like.
 The subscription will be separate from any organizational subscription enabled by you.

-End-users will be able to opt out of all HUP-related messaging on their device by clicking on the **Don’t tell me about this again** button on any notification.
+End users will be able to opt out of all HUP-related messaging on their device by clicking on the **Don’t tell me about this again** button on any notification.
 This opt-out is device-specific.

 ## How can you get the preview?

-This notification feature is available with Version 2006 or later of Microsoft 365 Apps for enterprise and is switched off by default.
+This notification feature is available with Version 2008 or later of Microsoft 365 Apps for enterprise and is switched off by default.
 You can enable the notification for some or all of your users through a policy setting.
-Once enabled, users with Version 2006 or higher will see a notification in their Word, Excel, PowerPoint, and Outlook apps.
+Once enabled, users with Version 2008 or higher will see a notification in their Word, Excel, PowerPoint, and Outlook apps.

 The notifications will be controlled by a policy setting that can be enabled by using the Office cloud policy service or Group Policy.
 The notifications will be OFF by default unless you enable them by using the policy setting.